simplefoc/Arduino-FOC-drivers/README.md

 ### Utilities

+Other support code not fitting in the above categories.

  - [STM32 PWM Input driver](src/utilities/stm32pwm/) - PWM Input driver for STM32 MCUs.
 Accurately measure PWM inputs with zero MCU overhead.
  - [STM32 CORDIC trig driver](src/utilities/stm32math/) - CORDIC driver to accellerate sine and cosine calculations in SimpleFOC, on STM32 MCUs which have a CORDIC unit.